We have a few options for practices that use telemedicine/ video calls in their practice:

-- Custom branding with your logo and patient-portal sub-domain (URL)
+- Custom branding with your logo and patient-portal sub-domain (URL).

-- Allows participants to call into an 800 number if they're not able to connect to audio via their computer
+- Participants can choose from their available audio/ video input devices, or call into an 800 number if they're not able to connect to audio via their computer.

-A couple of key limitations to be aware of:
+Key limitations to be aware of:

 Enabling the Built-In Telemedicine Module